jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/virtual-network.md

 ### 4. Create Virtual Networks

-This architecture (present on top of this tutorial) require three networks, one for each environment (development and production) and the shared network.
-Each environment networks will have three subnetworks to be a host for virtual machines Windows, Linux and Kubernetes Cluster.
-All subnetwork will have attached a NSG.
+This architecture (present on top of this tutorial) requires three networks, one for each environment (development and production) and the shared network.
+Each environment network will have three subnetworks to be a host for virtual machines Windows, Linux and Kubernetes Cluster.
+All subnetwork will have an NSG attached.

-To reach that target architecture will be created two modules, one module to create environment virtual networks (prod and dev) and another to create shared network.
+To reach this target architecture, two modules are going to be created, one to create environment virtual networks (prod and dev) and another to create shared network.

 #### 4.1 Environment Virtual Networks